Soviet Union during the Iran–Iraq War: Surface-to-air missiles

 Also part of the Kharg Island air defenses were shoulder-fired Strela SA-7 surface-to-air missiles.
 These missiles have a limited shelf life under less than ideal storage conditions, so they could not have been acquired too long before the Revolution.

 Missile technology

 In 1985, Iran recognized the embargo forced it to simplify its domestic production goals.
-One goal was surface-to-surface missiles, which, given the disparity in size and design objectives, are cheaper and less complex than a multirole fighter aircraft such as the U.S. F-4 Phantoms that were the backbone of the Iranian Air Force.
+One goal was surface-to-surface missiles, which, given the disparity in size and design objectives, are cheaper and less complex than a multirole fighter aircraft such as the American F-4 Phantoms, which were the backbone of the Iranian Air Force.

-Iran obtained technical assistance from a number of countries, including China and North Korea, Pakistan, Libya, Israel, Argentina, Brazil, West Germany, East Germany, Taiwan, and the USSR.
+Iran obtained technical assistance from a number of countries, including China, North Korea, Pakistan, Libya, Israel, Argentina, Brazil, West Germany, East Germany, Taiwan, and the Soviet Union.
 Of these, in 1985, the Soviet Union clearly had the greatest missile expertise.
 Iran used Scud-B SSMs, presumed to be of Libyan origin, and to which the Soviets voiced no objection.